Lorddragonfira/sixpack/README.md

 - [ ] Lollipop Smart Baby Monitor
 - [ ] Vtech

-### 3
+### Q3
 - [ ] Battery life of parent unit
 - [ ] Connection range

 ### Anything extra
 - [ ] With baby monitors / mobiles.
 Sleep consultants recommend a boring one so baby’s don’t get distracted as bed is a place for sleep not play.
-I know that might not matter but thought I’d say.

 ## Reflect